Neisvestney/TelegramModularFramework/docs/guides/handlers/commands.md

 ```

 By default, command name generates from method name `CommandName -> /commandname`
-You can specify name by passing `name` argument to @TelegramModularFramework.Attributes.CommandAttribute
+You can specify name by passing `name` argument to @TelegramModularFramework.Modules.CommandAttribute
 Name cannot contain spaces

 ```csharp